tartley/sole-scion/README.txt

 http://sole-scion.googlecode.com/svn/trunk/screenshots/SoleScion-screenshot-v0.2.png

 A spike of v0.2, circles rain down on a polygonal surface.
-Note the current HEAD features arbitrary polygon shapes as well as circles, but does not look as cutesy as this, since it's missing some superficial features like the gradient fills, and stars in the background.
+The current HEAD does not look as cutesy as this, since it's missing some superficial features like gradient fills and stars in the background.

 http://sole-scion.googlecode.com/svn/trunk/screenshots/SoleScion-screenshot-v0.1.1.spike.png